OTHER LOCAL FERRIES

 Maps of pier locations can be viewed here;

-Current timetable can be viewed here and additional sailings may be made at peak times according to demand;
+Current timetable can be viewed here and additional sailings may be made at peak times according to demand (see also timetable amendments detailed below which may not be reflected in the current timetable on the operator's website);

 Fortune Ferry's Tai O - Tung Chung - Tuen Mun ferry berthed at Tai O Promenade